INRIA/scikit-learn-mooc/README.md

 ## Contributing

-The source files, which should be modified, are in the python_scripts directory.
+The source files, which should be modified, are in the `python_scripts` directory.
 The notebooks are generated from these files.

 ### Notebooks saved in Python files

-This repo uses [Jupytext](https://jupytext.readthedocs.io/) to display Python files as notebooks.
-Saving as Python files facilitates control version.
+This repository uses [Jupytext](https://jupytext.readthedocs.io/) to display Python files as notebooks.
+Saving as Python files facilitates version control.

 #### Setting up jupytext

 When jupytext is properly connected to jupyter, the python files can be opened in jupyter and are directly displayed as notebooks

-**With jupyter notebook** Once jupytext is installed, run the following
+**With jupyter notebook**

+Once jupytext is installed, run the following command:
-command:

 ```
 jupyter serverextension enable jupytext
 ```

-**With jupyter lab** To make it work with "jupyter lab" (instead of "jupyter notebook"), you have to install nodejs (conda install nodejs works if you use conda).
-Then in jupyter lab you have to right click "Open with... > notebook" to open the python scripts with the notebook interface.
+**With jupyter lab**

+To make it work with "jupyter lab" (instead of "jupyter notebook"), you have to install nodejs (`conda install nodejs` works if you use conda).
+Then in jupyter lab you have to right click "Open with -> notebook" to open the python scripts with the notebook interface.

 ### Building the rendered notebooks